 - Provide a tax deferral to employees through the use of mandatory employee contributions.

-- Evaluate possible employer matching to promote voluntary savings.
-Determine whether an employer match will be offered, and if applicable, the formula most likely to accomplish the desired level of contributions.
+- Evaluate possible employer matching to increase employee participation.
+Determine whether an employer match will be offered, and if applicable, the formula most likely to accomplish the desired level of contributions

-- Institute a system for automatic enrollment and default investment options.1
+- Institute a system for automatic enrollment and default investment options.

 - Establish plan contributions based on a percentage of pay, rather than a flat dollar amount.

 - Establish an automatic increase to employee contributions, which could be annual or tied to pay increases.

 - Create a governance structure that provides for, at minimum, an annual review of plan design elements including investments and services.
 The review should be conducted independent of the plan provider.

 - Establish a sound investment structure and policy that addresses the reasonableness of fees and the quantity and quality of investment options (e.g., investment options that adequately addresses employees’ investment strategies but do not overwhelm participants with unnecessary choices).